What Is an MPD File? Complete Guide to DASH MPD Manifests (2026)

 4. Representation

-A Representation defines a specific quality level:
+Each Representation defines a specific quality level.

 5. Segment Information

-MPD File Example (Simplified)
+Simplified MPD Example

 <MPD>